Tom Shields

 Thomas Allen Shields (born July 11, 1991) is an American competitive swimmer.
 He is a two-time Olympian and the current American record-holder in the short course 50-meter butterfly and 200-meter butterfly.
 At the 2016 Summer Olympics, he won a gold medal in the 4×100-meter medley relay, swimming the butterfly leg of the relay in the prelims.
 Later the same year, he became the first American to swim faster than 44 seconds in the 100-yard butterfly, setting a new American record of 43.84 seconds.

 For the 2020 Summer Olympics, he swam the butterfly leg of the 4×100-meter medley relay in the prelims, winning a gold medal when the finals relay finished first.
 At the Kazan stop of the 2021 FINA Swimming World Cup, Shields was the only swimmer representing the United States to compete, winning two gold medals and one silver medal in individual events.
 For the whole 2021 World Cup, Shields was the highest scoring American competitor and second-highest scoring male competitor.

 Background

 Shields was born in Panama City, Florida, while his father was stationed at Tyndall Air Force Base.
 When he was two years old, his parents moved him and his older sister, Lindy, to Huntington Beach, California.
 Once in Orange County, he began swimming competitively when he was eight years old.

 For high school, Shields attended Edison High School where he swam on the Varsity Swim Team all four years, receiving multiple awards, breaking the National High School record in the 200 yard freestyle with a time of 1:33.83, and ending his high school career with an induction into the Edison High School Hall of Fame in 2009.
-He attended the University of California, Berkeley from 2010 to 2013, graduating with an undergraduate degree in religious studies in 2013.
+He attended the University of California, Berkeley from 2010 to 2013, where he swam under Head Coach Dave Durden and graduated with an undergraduate degree in religious studies in 2013.